govau/style-manual/content/capitals/body.md

 <br>
 <article class="sm-basic-example">
 <h4>Examples</h4>
-The Australian Government is responsible for … The government proposes to … This government policy will … The policy will be reviewed by the Australian Government from time to time.
+<p>The Australian Government is responsible for … The government proposes to … This government policy will … The policy will be reviewed by the Australian Government from time to time.</p>

-the Victorian Government … the government
+<p>the Victorian Government … the government</p>

-the Australian and New Zealand governments
+<p>the Australian and New Zealand governments</p>

-the governments of South Australia and Tasmania
+<p>the governments of South Australia and Tasmania</p>

-Sanitation is the responsibility of local government.
+<p>Sanitation is the responsibility of local government.</p>

-It is the function of government to …
+<p>It is the function of government to …</p>
 </article>